amandaestevez/SOFTWARE-QA/00-SOFTWARE-DEVELOPMENT-LIFECYCLE-SDLC/001-SLDC-TESTING-&-QA.md

 |6.
 References |

 ## What is the Software Development Lifecycle (SDLC)?
-SDLC is a process used to create software that meets the stakeholders' requirements cost-efficiently.
-It helps developers avoid rework by building software per the client's needs and receiving constant feedback.
+SDLC is a process used to create software that meets the stakeholders' requirements cost-efficiently, avoiding rework and waste of resources.

 Examples of the different SLDC models include:

 |SEQUENTIAL MODELS | ITERATIVE MODELS | INCREMENTAL MODELS |
 |------------------|------------------|--------------------|
 | Waterfall | Spiral model | United Process |
 | V-model | Prototyping | Feature-Driven Development (FDD) |

 ## Why is the SDLC Choice Relevant to Testing?